rich-context-competition/rich-context-book-2019/10-Simple_Extraction_for_Social_Science_Publications-Singapore/10-Simple_Extraction_for_Social_Science_Publications-Singapore.md

 ### Abstract

 With the vast number of datasets and literature collections available for research today, it is very difficult to keep track on the use of datasets and literature articles for scientific research and discovery.
 Many datasets and research work using them are left undiscovered and under-utilized due to the lack of available search tools to automatically find out who worked with the data, on what research topics, using what research methods and generating what results.
-The Coleridge Rich Context Competition (RCC) therefore aims to build automated dataset discovery tools for analysing and searching social science research publications.
-In this paper, we describe our approach to solving the first phase of Coleridge Rich Context Competition.
+The Coleridge Rich Context Competition (RCC) therefore aims to build automated dataset discovery tools for analyzing and searching social science research publications.
+In this chapter, we describe our approach to solving the first phase of Coleridge Rich Context Competition.

 ### Table of contents